salman-shaikh7/Predicting-Visitor-Purchases-with-BigQuery-ML/README.md

 ## STEP 2 : features selection and training dataset formation

-test whether these two fields are good inputs for your classification model:
+test whether these two fields are good inputs for classification model:

 1.  **totals.bounces**    (whether the visitor left the website immediately)
 2.  **totals.timeOnSite**   (how long the visitor was on our website)